zsparal/api-documentation/source/oauth/application-fees.rst

 | *Orders API*
 |
 | The maximum application fee per payment is 10% of the total amount, up to a maximum of €2.00.
 If a higher maximum is
-| required for your business, you can request this via Mollie’s `customer service <https://www.mollie.com/contact/>`_ or
+| required for your business, you can request this via Mollie's `customer service <https://www.mollie.com/contact/>`_ or
 | your account manager at Mollie.

 Recurring